Monster High: Comics

-In 2024, IDW Publishing began releasing a line of Monster High comics including the limited series Monster High: New Scaremester and the one-shots Monster High Pride 2024, Monster High: Halloween Special, Monster High: Howliday Haunt, and Monster High: Bull's Eye.
+In 2024, IDW Publishing began releasing a line of Monster High comics including the limited series Monster High: New Scaremester, Monster High: World's Scare, Monster High: House Haunters, and Monster High: Boomuda Triangle, as well as the one-shots Monster High Pride 2024, Monster High: Halloween Special, Monster High: Howliday Haunt, Monster High: Bull's Eye, Monster High Pride 2025, Monster High: Locketness Monster, and Monster High: Party Monster.

 Music

 Two songs titled "Fright Song" (2010), by Windy Wagner, and "We Are Monster High" (2013), by Madison Beer, were released digitally along with live-action music videos on YouTube.
 Ewa Farna additionally released Polish and Czech versions of "Fright Song" called "Monster High".
 In 2025, girl group Katseye covered "Fright Song".
 Numerous soundtracks have also been released.

 Spin-offs

 With the popularity of Monster High, companion doll lines were launched.
 Ever After High (abbreviated EAH) launched in July 2013 and features the children of characters of well-known fairy tales and fables.
 The franchise mainly focuses on Apple White, daughter of Snow White, and Raven Queen, daughter of the Evil Queen, also from Snow White in lead roles.
 Both represent the main conflict of its associated web series originally released on YouTube: the Royals, which is composed of students like Apple White who "want to follow their predetermined fairy tale story", versus the Rebels, which composed of students like Raven Queen who "wish to 'rewrite' their story/tale".
 The C. A. Cupid character from Monster High began featuring in its corresponding series from the 4th webisode onward where she is an exchange student there.

 The second companion line was launched on July 18, 2017, as Enchantimals, featuring animal-inspired humanoid characters with a corresponding animal companion each as their pets.
 It was originally tied to Ever After High, but fully branched off with EAH's declining sales.

+In February 2026, Mattel revealed a spinoff, Moonspell Magic by Monster High, which focuses on a witch school by the name of Moonspell High.
+The doll line focuses on 5 witches who are all different, and embracing these differences.
+These dolls are expected to release in major retailers July 2026.